Blankscreen-exe/Blankscreen-exe/README.md

 ██     ██ ██ ▀███▀ ▄▄█▀ ██▄▄▄ ▀████   ██  ▄▄██▀
 ```

+Looking for my professional high-grade production level projects?

+Why would I in my right mind keep them in my repo (as public) and welcome myself into a lawsuit?

 My Professional projects live elsewhere.
+In case you want to see them, go to my [portfolio site](https://hammad-ai.vercel.app).

 These are just some hobby projects which I'm proud of:

 | Project | Description |
 |---------|-------------|